 The Company assesses the valuation adjustments required for credit risks associated with derivatives measured at fair value as at 30 June 2023.
 All derivatives are executed with Hedge Management Services, Inc. ("HMS") and a credit valuation adjustment ("CVA") is calculated to reflect the credit risk of HMS.
 A debit valuation adjustment ("DVA") is calculated to reflect the credit risk of the Company with the bilateral adjustment recorded in the measurement of the derivatives in the Interim Financial Report.
-As at 30 June 2023 the bilateral adjustment for the Company amounted to \$0.5 million (31 December 2022: credit of \$0.5 million) which has been recorded as a debit to the 'Net expense from financial instruments carried at fair value" in the Condensed Statement of Comprehensive Income.
+As at 30 June 2023 the bilateral adjustment for the Company amounted to \$1 million (31 December 2022: credit of \$1 million) which has been recorded as a debit including in Fair value movement on interest rate swaps to the 'Net (expense)/income from financial instruments carried at fair value" in the Statement of Comprehensive Income.